kkemple/kurtiskemple.com/core-ip-docs/information-physics-theory.md

 ## Core Principles of Information Physics

-Information Physics operates according to fundamental principles that distinguish conscious agents as boundary information navigation mechanisms within the cosmic processing system established by the collision of infinite information surfaces.
+Information Physics operates according to fundamental principles that distinguish conscious agents as boundary information navigation mechanisms within the cosmic processing system established by the CDE.

 ### Entropy Recognition Capability